AntonioNoguera/AntonioNoguera/README.md

 For this reason, I am very interested in projects in which large amounts of information are generated and used at the same tiem.

 I am currently exploring the branch of AI, and how it could be implemented to data manipulation projects.

+Worked in almost all the fields of software Engeneering

   Studies: